 As a key to promoting student interest in the industry, plant tours are encouraged.
 AIST staff will assist university professors and/or students in scheduling a steel plant tour in their region.
 The AIST Foundation will reimburse for transportation expenses (gas and/or rental) associated with plant tours up to US$300.
 Contact Lori Wharrey with any questions.

 Students at universities and post-secondary trade/technical schools that offer coursework relevant to the steel industry are eligible for funding from the AIST Foundation to cover the cost of snacks & refreshments at a meeting.
-The funding is available for student meetings during which the Steel to Students Program will be promoted.
+The funding is available for student meetings during which the Steel to Students Program, AIST scholarships and the T.C.
+Graham Prize will be promoted.
 Up to US$50, each semester is available (per school).